Vrushank17/BYU-Final-Project/README.md

 # BYU-Final-Project-Sukrit Mangla, Vrushank Prakash
 BYU Final Project: Tic-Tac-Toe
 Project:
--Reworked Tic_Tac_Toe to be two player and work with classes
+-Reworked Tic_Tac_Toe to be two player and to work with classes